theirishkiwi/victor-hugo/site/content/en/home/challenge.md

 A challenge works in much the same way.
 No one challenged me to jump off the top diving board but they could have done.
 If I had accepted the challenge and completed it, I'd have got the same result.
 I'd have done something that scared me and felt more confident as a result.

-My Monday Challenge grew out of a challenge my mentor Benjamin Hardy gave me back in October 2018.
+Choose Challenge Coaching and #MyMondayChallenge grew out of a challenge my mentor Benjamin Hardy gave me back in October 2018.
 Ben, challenged me to get some quick wins to start building momentum.
-To break past any emotional resistance to change.
+To break past any emotional resistance I had to change.

 > "You're more likely to act yourself into feeling, than feeling yourself into action"
 >